Description & Apply

 • Commitment to advancing a diverse, equitable, and inclusive teaching and learning environment

-• Consistently demonstrates reliability and commitment to responsibilities.
+• Consistent reliability and commitment to responsibilities.

 • Enthusiasm to earn a master’s degree in education while completing a teaching fellowship